fallen-icarus/cardano-swaps/GettingStarted.md

 ### Executing A Swap

 Executing a swap involves the following steps:
-1. Create the spending redeemer.
+1. Create the spending script redeemer.
 2. Create the corresponding swap datum for the target swap.
 3. Submit the transaction.